Admiral's Pricing Team has calculated the 10 cheapest cars to insure for those with a provisional licence and aged 25 or under

-You have to pay for lessons, the tests and everything to do with owning a car too – we’ve got ways to make learning to drive more affordable too!
+You have to pay for lessons, the tests and everything that goes with owning a car too, including fuel, insurance, servicing and road tax.

 Here at Admiral, our Pricing Team* has calculated the 10 cheapest cars to insure for those with a provisional licence and under the age of 25.

 There’s a real variety of cars in our list – they’re all small and cheap to run, many are great value and some are really funky…

 *These results are the average premiums for the top 10 cheapest cars in May 2018 for policyholders with a provisional licence and aged 25 or under.

 1.)
 Citroen C1 - average annual premium: £604.18